 Step 5

-Spread some sesame seeds on a small plate and dip one of the sides of the dough into it.
+Spread some sesame seeds on a small plate and dip one of the sides of the dough into them.

 Step 6